seagreen/hjsonschema/README.md

 ## Good Parts

 + Passes all the required tests in the [language agnostic test suite](https://github.com/json-schema/JSON-Schema-Test-Suite).
+NOTE: due to an issue with the test suite this isn't true at the moment, see [#175](https://github.com/json-schema-org/JSON-Schema-Test-Suite/issues/175).

 + Very modular, which should make it easy to support future versions of the specification.